agamtyagi2803/Z-Coder/README.md

 ## Contact and Support

-If you have any questions or need further assistance, feel free to contact us.
+If you have any questions or need further assistance, feel free to contact us on the following email-ID.
 We're here to help you make the most out of Z-Coder!

----
+adroianuj@gmail.com

 Thank you for choosing Z-Coder.
 Happy coding!